-The Empyrean See is a massive conglomerate of worlds unified under the Empyrean Church and a pseudo-vassal state of the Kingdom of Eirangard.
-Located to the galactic northeast, it dominates the expanse of space from the Alliance’s eastern border up to the verge region.
-With a strong unification between the church and state, the Abiram – the religious head of the church – guides the social direction of the state while the Candelario – the church elected head of the government – directs the military, political, and financial direction of the church.
+The Empyrean See is a massive conglomerate of worlds unified under the Holy Empyrean Church.
+A pseudo-vassal state of the Kingdom of Eirangard, the church pays tribute to the Eirangardian King following the Treaty of the Three Crowns.
+Located to the galactic northeast and comprised of 287 worlds, it dominates the expanse of space from the Alliance’s eastern border up to The Verge.
+With a strong unification between the church and state, the Vicario – the religious head of the church – guides the social direction of the state while the Candelario – the church elected head of the government – directs the military, political, and financial direction of the church.
 This unique dichotomy often puts the Empyreans at odds with other, more conventional states – particularly the Intersystem Alliance.
-Comprised of 217 worlds, the Empyrean state has a fairly substantial income gap between its patricians and plebeians though most enjoy relative comfort and security.
+The Empyrean state has a fairly substantial income gap between its megistanis – the nobles and leaders of the realm – and the parochia – the parish or common chruch community.

 Table of Contents